Crime & the City Solution: History

 The band's album the killer was self-released on Bandcamp in October 2023.
 Bonney and Adams, returning to Berlin, were joined by Frederic Lyenn (keyboards, bass), Donald Baldie (guitar), Georgio Valentino and Joshua Murphy (guitars, keyboards), and Chris Hughes (drums).
 The album was produced by Martin J. Fiedler, who also contributed additional keyboards.

+The line up for the band's 2026 Australian tour was Bonney, Adams, Joshua Murphy, bassist Tim Bignell, and drummer Cory Keem.
+Bignell and Keem are both from Australian band "Cosmonaut".